cncf/velocity/docs/compare_linux_and_zephyr.md

 Make a copy of the [google doc](https://docs.google.com/spreadsheets/d/1x4ptBeaIY85xo41kkD3iV8AicVY92fKG10zuOXTabXA/edit?usp=sharing).

 Put results of the analysis into a file and import the data in the 'Data' sheet in cell A300.
-File -> Import -> Upload -> in the Import location section, select the radio button called 'Replace data at selected cell', click Import data
+File -> Import -> Upload -> in the Import location section, select the radio button called 'Replace data at selected cell', click Import data.